elixir-lang/elixir-lang.github.com/_posts/2013-01-27-elixir-v0-8-0-released.markdown

 ## A new way to manipulate pathnames

 Elixir v0.8 contains a bit of house cleaning too.
-We have created [the Path module](https://hexdocs.pm/elixir/Path.html) to accommodate functions used to manipulate filesystem paths and have also added functions like [`System.tmp_dir` and `System.user_home`](https://hexdocs.pm/elixir/System.html) which are meant to work accross different operating systems and are very handy when scripting.
+We have created [the Path module](https://hexdocs.pm/elixir/Path.html) to accommodate functions used to manipulate filesystem paths and have also added functions like [`System.tmp_dir` and `System.user_home`](https://hexdocs.pm/elixir/System.html) which are meant to work across different operating systems and are very handy when scripting.

 ## The new HashDict